OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_ecmwf_monthly_skill_dryspells.md

 ### Load the forecast data
 And select the data of interest

+Note: the forecast data is an ensemble model.
+The statistics over the whole admin region per ensemble member were first computed, after which we combine the ensemble models with different percentile thresholds.
+While we think this methodology makes sense, one could also argue to first group by the ensemble members and then aggregating to the admin.
+This was also tested and no large differences were found.

 ```python
 #read the ecmwf forecast per adm1 per date and concat all dates
 # the mwi_seasonal-monthly-single-levels_v5_interp*.csv contain results when interpolating the forecasts to be more granular, but results actually worsen with this